Anass6/Data_Science_Basics/README.md

-# Pandas_Basics
+# Data Science Basics

-This is some Pandas basics , im remastering them 😝
+These are some Data Science basics , im remastering them 😝 Feel free to copy the code and test it yourself
+N.B : this code has no comments , you can use the documentation to grasp the code